-- Monday, Junior Hall, 10.45am (Invited Parents to arrive from 10:30am) - For Autumn 2021, Praise Assembly will be held in separate Key Stages in each hall - Sitting in class order from the front to the back of the hall. - Names of those being awarded 'Good to Work' Star Certificates and 'VALUES' certificates should be added to CPOMS by 1pm on Friday so a text notifying parents can be sent inviting them to attend Praise the following Monday - Winning attendance class gets a packet of biscuits - 'Good to Work' Star Certificates should be for work only.
+- Monday, Junior Hall, 10.45am (Invited Parents to arrive from 10:30am) - For Autumn 2021, Praise Assembly will be held in separate Key Stages in each hall - Sitting in class order from the front to the back of the hall. - Names of those being awarded 'Good to Work' Star Certificates and 'VALUES' certificates should be added to CPOMS by 1pm on Friday so a text notifying parents can be sent inviting them to attend Praise the following Monday - Winning attendance class gets a packet of biscuits - 'Star Worker' Certificates should be for work only.
 Other systems are in place that reward kindness and behaviour.
-'Good to Work' Star Certificates should reward work done in class (teachers should keep a record of pupils receiving certificates to offer encouragement to those who haven't had one) - Teachers should write on the certificates the reason for giving and sign it themselves
+'Star Worker' Certificates should reward work done in class (teachers record pupils receiving certificates on the school CPOMS system) - Teachers should write on the certificates the reason for giving and sign it themselves